Policies and Procedures

 All views expressed in The Lion’s Roar are those of the author and, if unsigned, those of The Lion’s Roar staff.
 These views should not be interpreted as the views of the administration, faculty, staff or students of Southeastern Louisiana University.

 The Lion’s Roar is a designated public forum.
 Student editors have the authority to make content decisions without censorship or prior approval.
-The Lion’s Roar also defends the rights of student journalists to freedom of speech and press as stated in the First Amendment of the Constitution of the United States of America.
+The Lion’s Roar also defends the rights of student journalists to freedom of speech and the press, as guaranteed by the First Amendment of the Constitution of the United States of America.

 The Lion’s Roar is distributed through the Office of Student Publications, part of the Division for Student Affairs at Southeastern Louisiana University.